ceph/ceph/README.md

    > Using the `-j` option with an argument appropriate to the hardware on
    > which the `ninja` command is run is expected to result in a successful
    > build.
 For example, to limit the job number to 3, run the command `ninja
-   > -j 3`.
+   > -j3`.
 On average, each `ninja` job run in parallel needs approximately
    > 2.5 GiB of RAM.

    This documentation assumes that your build directory is a subdirectory of